netless-io/fastboard/README.md

 ## performance

-Enable the `@netless/appliance-plugin` through the `enableAppliancePlugin` configuration item to improve performance.Also refer to the document [appliance-plugin](./docs/en/appliance-plugin.md).
+Enable the `@netless/appliance-plugin` through the `enableAppliancePlugin` & `managerConfig.supportAppliancePlugin` configuration item to improve performance.Also refer to the document [appliance-plugin](./docs/en/appliance-plugin.md).

 > **Note:** To enable the use of the performance optimized version, you need to install `@netless/appliance-plugin`.